 Can the deceased visit their own funeral after they die?
 Find out what happens when they cross over, here.Read More

-What happens immediately after someone dies?
+Attending your own funeral.
+Do spirits attend their own funeral?
 Does the now dead person go to their own funeral or legal happenings?
-Find out in this post.
+Find out in this article -

 Top 10 Ghost Facts.
 Read on and find out the truth about the world of Ghosts.Read More

 Angels have not been human before.
 Is this true in all cases?
 Find out here.Read More

 My dad was what you might call a non-ideal parent.

 When he wasn’t ignoring me completely, he was putting me down, becoming physically abusive and then drinking until he fell asleep.